Così fan tutte with Nevill Holt Opera and Royal Northern Sinfonia

 Following the storming success of their Figaro last season, Nevill Holt Opera are back in Sage One with Royal Northern Sinfonia for two performances of this high energy tale of love, temptation and partner-swapping.
 Mozart’s popular opera delights, in this elegant art-deco staging from director Adele Thomas.

-Thank you to The Marchus Trust for their support of Cosi fan tutte, helping Sage Gateshead bring opera to new audiences.
+Thank you to The Marchus Trust for their generous support of Cosi fan tutte, enabling us to offer £10 tickets to Under 30s, helping Sage Gateshead bring opera to new audiences.
 You can book these tickets online, over the phone or in person at our Ticket Office.

 Cosi fan tutte contains some of Mozart’s most beautiful arias and attractive ensembles.
 It is packed with both pathos and humour.
 Take a look at the facts below.